The Physician Assistant Profession

 PAs conduct physical examinations, diagnose and treat illnesses, order and interpret laboratory tests and x-rays, counsel on health care issues, and assist in surgery.
 They also treat injuries, record progress notes, instruct and counsel patients, and order or carry out therapy.
 All fifty states, the District of Columbia, Guam, and the Commonwealth of the Northern Mariana Islands have enacted laws that authorize PA prescribing.
 PA practice is centered on patient care, and may include education, research, and administrative duties.

 Employment opportunities are excellent for PAs, particularly in underserved areas or settings that have difficulty attracting Physicians, such as rural and inter-city clinics.
 PAs can work in any medical specialty and can work in a variety of settings, such as hospitals, academic medical centers, and public clinics.

 The United States Bureau of Labor Statistics estimates a 31% growth in PA jobs between 2020 and 2030.
 The PA profession has been ranked multiple times as one of the top five careers in the nation.
 Physicians and institutions are expected to employ more PAs to provide primary care and work in many medical and surgical specialties, as PAs are productive and effective members of the healthcare team.

 The most recent PA Census reports the mean total income for PAs is $110,000 nationwide and $130,000 for California.
 Median annual compensation for PAs range between $110,000 for primary care and $111,000 for specialty practice.

 Physician Assistant Competencies

-The Physician Assistant Competencies were developed as a joint effort by four national PA organizations to define quality in the PA profession.
+The Competencies for the PA profession were developed in a joint effort by four national PA organizations.
 These competencies are a list of objectives that outline the knowledge, skills and attitudes for successful PA practice and are often used by PA programs to guide curriculum development.